Welcome to today's edition of the Rush 24-7 podcast.

 This will be all over the USA, and you can kiss the big states goodbye to Republicans.

-I've you know, th let me tell you there's some some thing I heard something last night that I really caused a red flag.
+I heard something last night that I really caused a red flag.

-Uh the Secretary of State in the state of Tennessee announced that 40% of the projected voters had already voted by early and absentee voting.
+The Secretary of State in the state of Tennessee announced that 40% of the projected voters had already voted by early and absentee voting.

-Something like uh 890,000 of 1.9 million people voted early, and they voted during a time when Harold Ford was up in the polls.
+Something like 890,000 of 1.9 million people voted early, and they voted during a time when Harold Ford was up in the polls.

-Turnout where I live, folks, is is uh tiny.
+Turnout where I live, folks, is tiny.

-Uh and I have asked staff members here how the turnout was when they said tiny as well, zipped in, zipped out, no lines, hardly anybody at all.
+And I have asked staff members here how the turnout was when they said tiny as well.

-Not true in Missouri, projecting 70% uh voter turnout in uh in the state of Missouri, and uh I guess uh voting is heavy now in St. Louis County.
+Not true in Missouri, projecting 70% voter turnout in the state of Missouri.

 Why do we just not let them vote in August?

-What the let them vote six months before the election.
+Let them vote six months before the election.

-And you know what the Democrats are doing on and I hope the Republicans are engaged in the same thing, I assume they are, but Democrats go into these places where they think their voters are, like uh nursing homes and uh uh other other places where groups of uh people traditionally thought to be Democrats are just go in there with these early voter ballots and say, Hi, Maud, I'm here to help you vote early.
+I assume they are, but Democrats go into these places where they think their voters are, like nursing homes and other places where groups of people traditionally thought to be Democrats are just going there with these early voter ballots and say, hi, Maud, I'm here to help you vote early.

-Well, I'm so happy they see you.
+I'm so happy to see you.

 Maud feels patriotic, has no idea how she voted, and the ballot gets turned in.

-So it's gonna be um it's gonna be fascinating.
+So it's going to be fascinating.

 They don't trust it.

-They have to this.
+They have to.

-I'm getting reports of some of the most outrageous stuff in the world going on in some Philadelphia uh precincts.
+I'm getting reports of some of the most outrageous stuff in the world going on in some Philadelphia precincts.

-Uh but and this is not uncommon.
+And this is not uncommon.

-I just find the Democrats here so confident and so eager and so I mean it's it's it's it's Christmas Eve last night.
+I just find the Democrats here so confident and so eager.

-But they're not gonna they don't trust the electoral process.
+But they don't trust the electoral process.

-Uh and why should they?
+And why should they?

-All right, a quick time out.
+All right, a quick timeout.

-Uh, we'll be back lots more in all the various stacks of stuff.
+Lots more in all the various stacks of stuff.

 We've got actually a couple fascinating pieces.

-Michael Kinsley writing in the Washington Post really rips Nancy Pelosi and her whole platform.
+Michael Kinsley, writing in the Washington Post, really rips Nancy Pelosi and her whole platform.

-Uh uh we've got uh a great piece.
+We've got a great piece.

-I wish this piece would have come out earlier, uh a Democrat writing about the uh Iraq war and how it is the single most important issue, and how it's making him vote Republican.
+A Democrat writing about the Iraq war and how it is the single most important issue and how it's making him vote Republican.

-Lots of interesting stuff, so sit tight, we'll come back and continue right after this.
+We'll come back and continue right after this.

-They started last night, they've continued today.
+They started last night.

 They're accusing people of voter suppression, intimidation, robocalls, voting machines rigged, all the way as the evil GOP is cheating.